Blautee/AutoReplant/README.md

 Individually toggle the plugin for yourself with the "**/autoreplant**" or short "**/arp**" command.
 This needs the user-permission!

-While sneaking, any configuration will be ignored and the crop can be harvested as known in vanilla minecraft.
+While sneaking, any configuration will be ignored and the crop can be harvested as known in vanilla Minecraft.

 ## Customizable!
 Change the output phrases in the config.yml or adjust the permissions to your liking!